pomerium/pomerium/docs/docs/tcp/ssh.md

 By tunneling SSH connections through your Pomerium service:

  - All traffic is encrypted twice (once by the Pomerium TCP connection, once by SSH itself),
- - The SSH service can remain closed to the internet, or even restricted to only accept connections from the Pomerium proxy service
+ - The SSH service can remain closed to the internet, or even restricted to only accept connections from the Pomerium Proxy service
  - Authentication and authorization is managed by Pomerium, using your IdP for identity, and can be easily managed at scale.

  ## Basic Connection